 ABOUT THE CLUB

 We are the Libertarian Club of New York.
 We are an independent political club.
-We are not officially affiliated with any specific political party.
+We are not affiliated with any political party.
 We seek to advance the libertarian cause and implement a libertarian agenda.
 We aspire to be a large, powerful, well funded organization that will influence public policy in New York State for generations to come.
 We are in this for the long haul.

 Plan of Action